-There are several ways in which students are given academic support throughout their studies at the IIS.
+There are several ways in which students are given academic support throughout their two-year study at the IIS

 Pre-sessional and In-sessional Academic Skills Support

 Each new cohort has students with varying levels of English language and academic skills proficiency.

 Based on the entry tests we conduct with students and the UKVI IELTS results at the time of admissions, some students attend pre-sessional courses at SOAS for development of their Academic English Skills.
 Some pre- and in-sessional Academic Skills classes will also be timetabled for all students at the start of the first term at the IIS.
 This is to orient students to the academic conventions of the IIS and enhance students’ skills in this area prior to submission of their first assignments.
 Other sessions may be scheduled by the Academic Skills Support Team at the IIS according to need and upon request (see below for details).

 In-house support includes one-to-one sessions with individual Academic Advisers, lecturers and the Academic Skills Support Team at the IIS.
 All students are allocated an Academic Adviser at the IIS, who is available to provide students with constructive academic and personal development guidance and support across the programme of study that will guide them in their journey to become professional teachers.
 Academic Advisers also review students’ wider academic progress.